 Cape Otway Lightstation is Australia's most important lighthouse.
 The light established in 1848 is perched on towering sea cliffs 90 metres above where Bass Straight ...read more.

-Cape Otway Lightstation is Australia’s most important lighthouse.
+Cape Otway Lightstation is considered Australia’s most significant lighthouse.
 The light established in 1848 is perched on towering sea cliffs 90 metres above where Bass Straight and the Southern Ocean collide.

 Experience the thrill of stepping out onto the Lighthouse Balcony for awesome views, and hear the amazing history of tragic shipwrecks on this isolated and rugged coastline from the passionate guides.

 Explore the historic telegraph station built in 1859 and discover Australia’s extraordinary secret war history from WWII.
-Appreciate and understand local indigenous culture at the Aboriginal meeting hut, with storytelling and bush tucker sessions from local guides.